Madrid is electric, and if you want 48 perfect hours in this swoon worthy city city, you should be too…

-Spain is open to outside visitors including Americans again this summer, and that is reason to start planning your next adventure as the world moves forward.
+Spain is still open to fully vaccinated outside visitors including Americans, and that is reason to start planning your next adventure as the world moves forward.
 A constant flow of great flight deals to the Spanish city never hurts either.

 Here’s how to divide, conquer and manage your time in Madrid to perfection.
 The 48 hour clock is ticking, so let’s dive in…

 Madrid Barajas International Airport is the main airport in Madrid with direct flights from all over the world.
 Getting into town is extremely easy.

 You can grab an Uber or Cabify (the local version) from between €15-28.
 FYI – Uber will prompt you to add your passport number into your profile if you haven’t used Uber in Spain before, so have that number handy.

 You can also get the metro or a handy airport bus directly into the centre for €5.
 If there are more than 2 of you, the Uber may workout to be cheaper, or at the very least easier – but both are great options.
 Here are a few more useful tips to know before you land.

 Breakfast Musts In Madrid

 If breakfast is not included in your hotel rate, fear not, Madrid has an endless supply of great quality spots for coffee, pastries and famous Spanish eggs, but just be aware that many will not open before 9am.